“Moving money forward“ Money Forward

 • ・Establish a system and formulate and operate rules to realize timely and appropriate responses, such as dual-track responses and regular verifications of the status of responses so that responses to harassment reports will not be delayed

-• ・Harassment to be prevented with management in each company and department enhancing their understanding through the Compliance and Risk Management Committee sharing consultations concerning harassment
+• ・Harassment to be prevented with management in each company and department enhancing their understanding through the Group Compliance Committee sharing consultations concerning harassment

 Discrimination